febos/SQUARNA/src/SQUARNA/README.md

         predicted with these paramsets will be ranked higher in the output.
         By default, pr=bppN,bppH1,bppH2 when the default configs are used, and pr is empty in the case of a user-specified config.

+    rfam [DEFAULT: FALSE]

+        Works only in single-sequence mode with a single input sequence.
+        If specified, rfam family search using Infernal(cmscan) will be used to retrieve structural restraints, to guide prediction.

     s3={i,u,1,2} / step3={i,u,1,2} [DEFAULT: s3=u]